bandid/tiny-gemini-ai-writer/README.md

 1. Input your prompt and generate content with a single click.
 2. Review and edit the generated draft post before publishing it on your site.

-## Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Start enhancing your content creation process with the power of AI using Tiny Gemini AI Writer today!

 ---